Orikhiv Raion: Geography

 Orikhiv Raion was located in the northeast portion of Zaporizhzhia Oblast.
 Its total area constituted 1600 km2.
 The Komyshuvakha, Konka, Sherebets, Verkhnia Tersa, and Mala Tokmachka Rivers flowed through the raion.

 History

 Orikhiv Raion was first established on 7 March 1923 as part of a full-scale administrative reorganization of the Ukrainian Soviet Socialist Republic.

 Government

-Orikhiv Raion was governed by the Orikhiv Raion Council (Оріхівська районна рада, Orikhivs'ka raionna rada), which consisted of 48 locally elected deputies.
+Orikhiv Raion was governed by the Orikhiv Raion Council (Оріхівська районна рада), which consisted of 48 locally elected deputies.
 In October 2014, Karina Dudnichenko was elected the chairman of the council.

 Administrative divisions

 Orikhiv Raion was divided in a way that followed the general administrative scheme in Ukraine.
 Local government was also organized along a similar scheme nationwide.
 Consequently, raions were subdivided into councils, which were the prime level of administrative division in the country.

 Each of the raion's urban populated places administered their own councils, often containing a few villages and rural settlements within its jurisdiction.
 However, only a handful of rural populated places were organized into councils, which also might contain a few villages and rural settlements within its jurisdiction.

 The Konka River near the raion's administrative center Orikhiv.

 Accordingly, the Orikhiv Raion was divided into: